josvromans/chaosgame/README.md

 Background color: sets the canvas background color

-Color: sets the color of the current polygon, at the moment when <space> is hit (see the controls section)
+Color: sets the color of the current polygon, at the moment when &lt;space&gt; is hit (see the controls section)

 Switch: the number of iterations after which the Chaos Game will switch from the current polygon to another polygon.